Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 At the same time, inflammatory changes (Psora/ Sycosis) and slowly progressive bony fusion (Pseudopsora) may be going on in spinal joints called the apophyseal or facet joints.
 With severe disease, the inflammatory process of the spine may gradually, after many years, result in complete fusion (Pseudopsora) called as bony ankylosis (Pseudopsora) of the whole spine.
 The X-ray of the spine may ultimately look like a bamboo and is sometimes called bamboo spine (Pseudopsora/ Sycosis).

-Bamboo spine: Frontal radiograph shows complete fusion of the vertebral bodies.
+Bamboo spine: Frontal radiograph shows a complete fusion of the vertebral bodies.
 Extensive facet joint ankylosis and posterior ligamentous ossification produce the trolley track appearance.
 Vertebral body squaring.
 Lateral radiograph shows squaring of L3 and L4 vertebral bodies, L3-L4 anterior syndesmophyte, and lumbar facet joint fusion.
 Bilateral

 The inflammation of the costovertebral and costotransverse joints (Pseudopsora), and at the costochondral areas, can result in chest pain and tenderness.
 This pain can be aggravated by coughing or sneezing.
 Gradually in chest expansion may be decreased Psora/ Pseudopsora).